LiamBailey/wordpress-flowplayer-beta/readme.txt

 The main features of this plugin are:

+* One central place to mange all of your videos
 * Video can be added using shortcodes [flowplayer5 id="1"]
 * Skin selection with three default Flowplayer skins: Minimalist, Functional and Playful
 * Show your video in any desired player size
 * Playback options: autoplay, loop
 * Include a [splash image](http://flowplayer.org/docs/index.html#splash) for your video
 * [Subtitles](http://flowplayer.org/docs/subtitles.html)support
-* Google Analytics support for tracking video audience and traffic
+* [Google Analytics](http://flowplayer.org/docs/analytics.html) support for tracking video audience and traffic
-* Video selection using the WordPress' Media Library
+* Video selection using the WordPress 3.5 Media Library
 * Detects the video dimensions for configuring the correct player size
 * Commercial Flowplayer version can be enabled by supplying a [license key](http://flowplayer.org/download)
 * Use your own logo watermark images when using the commercial Flowplayer version